Redwan-Ahmed/mean-stack/README.md

-# Blog - Mean Stack
+# Blog - MEAN Stack
 Due to the new updates on AWS my demo no longer runs as it did previously 😞, maybe in the near future I may have time to update my Elastic Beanstalk & S3 buckets.

 ## What is this project? 🤔